TheArtilect/headerParser/README.md

 # Request Header Parser

 #### This repo is for an API project from freeCodeCamp's Back End Development Certification.
+Users visiting the site can receive a JSON output of their browser IP address, language, and operating system.

 ### Quick Start